Cultural heritage: Natural heritage

 "Natural heritage" is also an important part of a society's heritage, encompassing the countryside and natural environment, including flora and fauna, scientifically known as biodiversity, as well as geological elements (including mineralogical, geomorphological, paleontological, etc.), scientifically known as geodiversity.
-These kind of heritage sites often serve as an important component in a country's tourist industry, attracting many visitors from abroad as well as locally.
+These kinds of heritage sites often serve as an important component in a country's tourist industry, attracting many visitors from abroad as well as locally.
 Heritage can also include cultural landscapes (natural features that may have cultural attributes).

 Aspects of the preservation and conservation of natural heritage include: